MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app-guests.md

 ---
 # Share a canvas app with guest users

-Power Apps canvas apps can be shared with guest users of an Azure Active Directory tenant.
+Canvas apps can be shared with guest users of an Azure Active Directory tenant.
 This enables inviting external business partners, contractors, and third parties to run your company’s canvas apps.

 ## Prerequisites